dadhi/FastExpressionCompiler/README.md

 ## Idea

-Compile faster for selected/supported expressions, and fallback to `Expression.Compile`for the rest.
+__Compile faster for selected/supported expressions,
+and fallback to `Expression.Compile`for the rest.__

-Compilation is done by visting expression nodes and emitting the IL.
+Compilation is done by visiting expression nodes and emitting the IL.
 The supporting code preserved as minimalistic as possible for perf.

 Expression visited in two rounds:

--first to collect constants to create closure (for composed expression), or to find generated closure object (for the hoisted one) -second round to actually emit the IL.
+- first to collect constants to create closure (for composed expression), or to find generated closure object (for the hoisted one)
+- second round to actually emit the IL.

 If at any round compilation visits not supported node, the compilation is aborted, and null is returned enabling the fallback.